install-logos/ricedb/README.md

 ###Requirements
-Python3 - Possibly 2.7, but this has yet to be fully tested Requests - sudo pip install requests to obtain this module
+Python3 - Possibly 2.7, but this has yet to be fully tested Requests - pip install requests to obtain this module

 ###Installation
 >git clone https://github.com/install-logos/ricedb.git